2CA

-2CA is an Australian commercial radio station on the AM band serving Canberra.
+2CA is an Australian commercial radio station on the AM band in Canberra.
 It is jointly owned by the Capital Radio Network and Grant Broadcasters.
-The station broadcasts on AM Stereo 1053 kHz and on DAB.
+The station broadcasts on AM Stereo 1053 kHz and on DAB+ Digital Radio.

 2CA was Canberra's first radio station, commencing in 1931 on 1050 kHz, changing to 1053 in 1978.
-The station plays a variety of hits from the 1960s to the 1980s in its current "Forever Classic" format.
+The station plays a variety of hits from the 1960s to the 1990s in its current "Forever Classic" format.

 History

 1930s

-Albert John "Jack" Ryan was an AIF veteran and former signaller during the first World War.
+Jack Ryan was an AIF veteran and former signaller during the first World War.
 In the late 1920s Ryan relocated to Canberra, setting up an electrical repair shop in the Canberra suburb of Kingston.
 He was soon operating an experimental wireless telegraphy station (Callsign: VK2LE) communicating with other such stations throughout Australia and the Pacific.
 In early 1930 he upgraded his equipment to wireless telephony and began broadcasting experimental programs to the Nation's Capital and immediate environs.
 The programmes were well received by Canberra listeners and after approaching the Postmaster-General's Department, Jack was granted Canberra's first (and for many years, only) commercial broadcasting licence.